40 Hobbies For Women To Strengthen Your Brain And Body

 Tracing your family roots is a deeply satisfying hobby that will serve not only you and your immediate family, but also you future relatives for years to come.
 It involves organizational skills, research, and curiosity, and leads to more understanding of who you are and where you came from.
 Here's a guide on using the genealogy website, Ancestry.com.

-Hiking is another one of my favorite hobbies, especially since I've moved to Asheville, NC, and I'm surrounded by the Blue Ridge Mountains.
+Hiking is another one of my favorite hobbies, especially since I live in Asheville, NC, and I'm surrounded by the Blue Ridge Mountains.
 Hiking is great exercise, it reduces stress, and allows you to connect with nature.
 You'll encounter a wide variety of plants, birds, and animals along the way, and it's a great activity to enjoy alone or with other people.
+You may want to check out The Ultimate Hiker's Gear Guide so you're fully prepared for your next hike.
 You can visit Trails.com to find local U.S. trails to hike.

 19. Jewelry Making